Kilobyte Cosmic Birefringence from ALP Domain Walls: Discussion and conclusions

-An interesting question is whether the axion can be the dominant dark matter since the mass heavier than $\O(10^{-22}\EV)$ is allowed in our scenario.
-This possibility has some difficulties.
-To explain all dark matter by the axion zero mode, it must start to oscillate before the red-shift $z\sim 10^{5-6}$ to evade the Lyman-$\alpha$ constraint~\cite{Sarkar:2014bca,Agarwal:2014qca}.
-The dominant dark matter starting oscillation at around this period should have an amplitude, $\f_{\rm amp}$, larger than $10^{11}\GEV$ for $m_\f\lesssim 10^{-17}\EV$.
-Thus we need $f_\f\gtrsim \f_{\rm amp}\gtrsim 10^{11}\GEV$, which excludes the whole viable region in Fig.~\ref{fig:region}.
-Even if we can find some solutions to this problem, we need to evade the isocurvature bound.
+An interesting question is whether the axion can be the dominant dark matter since the mass heavier than $\O(10^{-22}\EV)$ is allowed~\cite{Hui:2016ltb,Marsh:2018zyw,Irsic:2019iff,Schutz:2020jox}.
+However, to explain the dark matter abundance from the misalignment mechanism, { \beq \Omega_{\phi}^{\rm mis} h^2 \sim 10^{-14} \bigg(\frac{m_\phi}{10^{-22}\,\text{eV}}\bigg)^{1/2} \bigg(\frac{f_\phi}{10^{10}\,\text{GeV}}\bigg)^2 \eeq by taking the initial misalignment angle $\sim \pi$}, the required decay constant is too large to be consistent with the viable parameter region for $c_\g=\O(1)$ (See Fig.~\ref{fig:region}).
+We would also have the severe isocurvature bound if the fluctuation of the ALP is originated from the quantum fluctuation during inflation.
 Thus, we have to say it is difficult to make the ALP explain all dark matter.
-Also, axion is continuously generated by domain walls which follow the scaling solution, its abundance is much smaller than the dark matter abundance for domain walls satisfying (\ref{tension}).
-Instead, as we have discussed the PQ fermion can be a good candidate of dark matter.
+Also, axions are continuously generated by domain walls which follow the scaling solution, its abundance is much smaller than the dark matter abundance for domain walls satisfying (\ref{tension}). {That said, the subdominant ALP DM is the prediction of our scenario.
+The detection of it may be an interesting future experimental approach (the current proposals are, however, difficult to constrain it~\cite{Fedderke:2019ajk, Fujita:2018zaj,Ivanov:2018byi,Caputo:2019tms,Fedderke:2019ajk}.)}

+Instead, as we have discussed, the PQ fermion {or the QCD axion relevant to the ALP domain wall formation} is a good candidate of dark matter.